juhasev/sample-ninja-help/redemptions.md

 **COMPLETE** Transaction was completed

 **FAILED** Transaction failed.
-Redemption cost was refunded to the panelist.
+The redemption cost was refunded to the panelist.

-> If you are looking to refund or re-send the panelist's redemption email, you are in the wrong place!
-Instead, locate the panelist first by going to **panelist manager** and search for the panelist by using name, email, or ID.
-Click on the panelist name and open the **redemptions** -tab.

 ### PayPal Statuses